 Justin Snider, PhD

-Shared Resource Co-Director, Analytical Chemistry
+Shared Resource Director, Analytical Chemistry

 Research Assistant Professor, Nutritional Sciences